dwhiffing/final-lift-js13k/NOTES.md

-grabbag when generating puzzle types fix emoji alignment timer change should count up/down after each level floor puzzle shouldn't appear on floor 1, should always have 2 options so you can figure out what floor youre on
+timer change should count up/down after each level should always have 2 options so you can figure out what floor youre on

 have difficulty increase as score goes up for various puzzles elevator options, should only have 2 options at first, goes up as score increases